Sacraments of Our Faith

 Marriage, of course, is not merely a human invention.
 As Catholics, we believe marriage is intended by God to be an intimate communion of life and love.
 Marriage represents to the community the unbreakable bond of love that exists between Christ and the Church.
 Because marriage is a sacrament in the Catholic Church, we have definite beliefs about marriage which differ from those in our popular society.
 As you begin your preparation it is important that you reflect on these beliefs as a couple and with the church community.
 Go to Weddings at CTK to learn more.
 To strengthen your marriage go to http://www.foryourmarriage.org/

 As couples become married to each other, so too, do priests become married to the Church through Holy Orders.
 Priests act in the person of Christ in the sacraments.
 Praying for vocations is a responsibility inherent to the Catholic experience and lifestyle.
 Those who feel drawn to serve God and the Church in this way may seek pastoral counseling for guidance.

-The healing Christ touches His people during serious sickness through Anointing of the Sick.
+The healing Christ touches His people during serious sickness through the Anointing of the Sick.
 Through this sacrament, God helps his people to endure suffering during times of illness and provides for their reconciliation.
-Ministry to the sick involves visits to hospitals or home bound parishioners.
+Ministry to the sick involves visits to hospitals or homebound parishioners.
 Special ministers are also available to bring communion on a regular basis.